I might never have discovered buckwheat—and how much I love it—if I wasn’t hypothyroid.

 1 teaspoon baking powder

-1 cup unsweetened full-fat coconut milk or coconut cream
+1 cup unsweetened hemp milk or unsweetened full-fat coconut milk or coconut cream

 1 beaten egg